xcart/xcart-docs/_pages/kb_en/modules/cloudsearch/cloudfilters.md

 ![smart-filter.png]({{site.baseurl}}/attachments/ref_25POvGjV/smart-filter.png)
 A popup titled "Add new filter category" will be displayed.

-2. Use the popup to configure a filter category: specify a semantic term and add some filters from the list that should match this category.
+2. Use the popup to configure a filter category: In the field **Keywords**, specify the keyword(s) to which the filter set of this filter category should be linked; then, click within the field **Filters** and select the filters for this category.

 3. Once you are done selecting the filters, click **Add category**.
 ![smart-filter-popup.png]({{site.baseurl}}/attachments/ref_25POvGjV/smart-filter-popup.png)